-Facilities in the SERTP region that operate at 100 kV and above were monitored in the regional transmission planning analyses.
+At a minimum, facilities in the SERTP region that operate at 100 kV and above were monitored in the regional transmission planning analyses.
 Screening for potential constraints was based upon the thermal and voltage rating criteria applicable to each transmission facility.